 Kennecott, Alaska, also known as Kennicott, was a copper mining town in the early 1900s.
 In the summer of 1900, two prospectors spotted a green patch in an odd place for grass to be growing.
-Upon review, the two men had discovered malachite and chalcocite, also known as copper ore.
+Upon review, the two men discovered malachite and chalcocite, also known as copper ore.

-Over the few short years from the initial discovery, until the mining operation was officially started, there were quite a few legal challenges and company acquisitions that took place.
+Over the few short years from the initial discovery until the mining operation was officially started, quite a few legal challenges and company acquisitions took place.
 Jack Smith and Clarence Warner, who found the copper ore in 1900, were associated with the McClellan party.
 Stephen Birch, the mining engineer, was looking for a mineral investment opportunity and had the financial backing of the Havemeyer family and another investor, James Ralph.

 Eventually, in 1909, the mine was approved and allowed to begin operations.
 The mine was named after Kennicott Glacier, discovered by Robert Kennicott in 1899, and visible in the valley below.
 When Birch completed the necessary paperwork for the mine, a clerical error switched an “e” for an “i,” and the name Kennecott was created.
 Five mines were part of Kennecott: Bonanza, Jumbo, Mother Lode, Erie, and Glacier.

 Glacier was an open-pit mine that was operational during the summer months and served as an extension to Bonanza.
 The other four mines were located across Bonanza Ridge and connected by tunnels.
-Using a tram system, ore was hoisted to Kennecott then hauled in 140-pound sacks on steel flat cars to Cordova using the Copper River and Northwestern Railway.
+Using a tram system, ore was hoisted to Kennecott, then hauled in 140-pound sacks on steel flat cars to Cordova using the Copper River and Northwestern Railway.

 The first shipment of ore by train occurred in 1911.
 Shipments by the steamship Chittyna followed next.
-Kennecott’s peak year was in 1916, when the mines produced copper ore valued at $32.4 million.
+Kennecott’s peak year was 1916 when the mines produced copper ore valued at $32.4 million.
 By 1925, a geologist familiar with Kennecott predicted the company’s end of mining operations was near.
 The predictions ended up being right, and in 1929 the first of the five mines, Glacier, was closed.

 During the twenty-nine years Kennecott was operational, the mines produced over 4.6 million tons of ore that contained 1.183 billion pounds of copper.
 The gross revenue was reported above $200 million with a net profit of over $100 million.
-The Kennecott hospital was the first hospital in Alaska to have an X-ray machine.
+The Kennecott hospital was the first in Alaska to have an X-ray machine.

 Only a single family stayed to serve as watchmen over the property.
-In the 1960s, a company with land rights ordered the town to be demolished to avoid any liabilities.
-The demolition of the town was never completed, and only a few buildings were destroyed.
-The fourteen-story mill still stands today, along with other structures that played an essential part in this present-day ghost town.
+In the 1960s, a company with land rights ordered the town to be demolished to avoid liabilities.
+The town’s demolition was never completed, and only a few buildings were destroyed.
+The fourteen-story mill still stands today, along with other essential structures in this present-day ghost town.

 Dyea, Alaska, held a significant role in the Klondike Gold Rush of 1896-1899.
 During the gold rush, prospectors would land at Dyea, leave the boats that brought them in, begin their trek on the Chilkoot Trail over the Coast Mountains, and continue for another 500 miles to reach the goldfields near Dawson City.

 The trip was not only long but dangerous and cold.
 To get an idea of what the trail looked like, the movie based on Jack London’s book White Fang, while a fictional story, used the Klondike Gold Rush as a background for the story.

-The first turning point away from success was Skagway, a nearby town, which was discovered to have deep water ports compared to the shallow one in Dyea.
+The first turning point away from success was Skagway, a nearby town, which was discovered to have deep water ports compared to the shallow ones in Dyea.
 Boats continued past Dyea and chose to land in Skagway.